 - Received First Holy Communion

-If you do not meet all of the above requirements or if you are not Catholic please see the Rite of Christian Initiation of Adults (above).
+If you do not meet all of the above requirements or if you are not Catholic please see the Rite of Christian Initiation of Adults (see above).

-- Classes will begin September 12, 2018.
-For more information or if you would like to register, please contact Dr. John Paul Salay.
+For more information, please contact Dr. John Paul Salay.

 At Loyola Univeristy Chicago, we have weekly and daily opportunities to celebrate the Eucharist.
 Please see our Liturgy Schedule for a Mass at one of our campuses.